Dual Associated Encoder for Face Restoration: Introduction

-The core principle of our method revolves around fusing information from two branches.
-To promote the similarity of feature spaces, we employ an identical architecture for both branches, which imposes constraints on the feature spaces and their respective representations, ultimately achieving improved alignment.
-After extracting features from both branches, we are inspired by the CLIP model~\cite{radford2021learning} and incorporate an association stage.
+The core idea of our method is to effectively fuse visual information from two branches.
+If we naively combine the HQ and LQ features, the existing domain gap causes misalignment in feature representation, rendering them challenging to utilize effectively.
+Similar to CLIP~\citep{radford2021learning}, we incorporate an association stage after extracting features from both branches.
 This stage aligns the features to a shared domain, effectively bridging the gap between LQ and HQ features and facilitating a more comprehensive and integrated representation of feature information.
 To ensure the effective fusion of information, we employ a multi-head cross-attention module after acquiring the associated encoders that can adequately represent both the HQ and LQ domains.
-This module enables us to merge the extracted features from these associated encoders and generate fused features.
-Through the fusion process, where the features from the associated encoders are combined with the LQ domain information, our approach enhances the restoration process and effectively mitigates the challenges of domain gap and information loss.
-By incorporating the LQ domain information into the fusion process, our method leverages the complementary aspects of the HQ and LQ domains, leading to improved restoration results.

-The contributions of our work are as follows: \begin{itemize}[nosep,leftmargin=*] \item We introduce an auxiliary LQ encoder to capture visual characteristics and statistical properties specific to the LQ domain and employ feature association techniques to mitigate the domain gap. \item By incorporating information from a hybrid domain, our association and feature fusion methods effectively address the challenge of domain gap and information loss in image restoration, resulting in enhanced outcomes. \item We propose a novel approach, DAEFR, to address the challenging face restoration problem under severe degradation.
-We evaluate our method using quantitative and qualitative comparisons, demonstrating its effectiveness. \end{itemize}
+This module enables us to merge the features from these associated encoders and generate fused features.
+Through the fusion process, where the features from the associated encoders are combined with the LQ domain information, our approach effectively mitigates the challenges of domain gap and information loss and leverages the complementary aspects of the HQ and LQ domains, leading to improved restoration results.
+The main contributions of this work are: \begin{itemize}[nosep,leftmargin=*] \item We introduce an auxiliary LQ encoder to construct a more precise feature representation that adeptly captures the unique visual characteristics and statistical properties inherent to the LQ domain. \item By incorporating information from a hybrid domain, our association and feature fusion methods effectively use the representation from the LQ domain and address the challenge of domain gap and information loss in image restoration, resulting in enhanced outcomes. \item We propose a novel approach, DAEFR, to address the challenging face restoration problem under severe degradation.
+We evaluate our method with extensive experiments and ablation studies and demonstrate its effectiveness with superior quantitative and qualitative performances. \end{itemize}